 The gums are an essential part of your oral health.
 In fact, they are just as important as your teeth, even though many people don’t take the time to think about them.
-While gum disease can be devastating to your oral health and your smile, our in-house periodontist, Dr. Shanne Sastiel is happy to help.
+While gum disease can be devastating to your oral health and your smile, our in-house periodontist, Dr. Shanne Sastiel, is happy to offer advanced gum disease treatmetn for Van Nuys, CA dental patients.
 They can perform a wide variety of services to address both simple and complex gum issues, so you’re never forced to travel all over town just to give your smile the care it needs.

 When advanced gum disease develops, it attacks not just the gum tissue visible in your smile, but the underlying structures that work to keep teeth in place.
 Scaling works to remove calcified forms of plaque from both above and below the gum line, which is why regular brushing is not enough to manage gum disease on its own.
 Additionally, we perform root planing to promote reattachment of the gums to the roots of teeth.